hazel-huang/weatherscope/README.md

 I created this project to test my front end development skills while exercising my design skills.
 Weatherscope can be used as a relaxing stimulant to help centre your mind or practice mindfulness.

-Please download the zip file and open the html file to view this project.
+Please download as a zip file and open the html file to view this project.